All Female Kilimanjaro Climb

 In the afternoon, transfer to your beautiful lodge near the lake for relaxation and an overnight stay.

-After a leisurely breakfast on Day 12, your Wito Africa private guides will greet you at the accommodation and will take you on an exciting road transfer to the Serengeti National Park via the beautiful high lying farmland of Karatu and through the walls of the Ngorongoro Conservation Area via Olduvai Gorge.
+After breakfast we will start our exciting road transfer to the Serengeti National Park via the beautiful high lying farmland of Karatu and through the walls of the Ngorongoro Conservation Area via Olduvai Gorge.

-Leaving the highlands behind, you will enter the heart of wild Africa!
+Leaving the highlands behind, you will enter the heart of wild Africa and Maasai land!

 Known for its endless rolling plains, the Serengeti National Park is a haven filled with wildlife diversity and expansive landscape stretched into the distance as far as the eye can see.